-Adebunmi Gbadebo is visual artists who creates sculptures, paintings, prints, and paper using human hair sourced from people of the African diaspora.
+Adebunmi Gbadebo is a visual artist who creates sculptures, paintings, prints, and paper using human hair sourced from people of the African diaspora.
 Rejecting traditional art materials, Gbadebo saw hair as a means to center her people and their histories as central to the narratives in her work.
-Born in the New Jersey and based in Newark, Gbadebo first gained recognition in 2015 exhibiting in her first solo exhibition at the Paul Robeson Gallery at Rutgers University, Newark, NJ.
+Born in New Jersey and based in Newark, Gbadebo first gained recognition in 2015 exhibiting in her first solo exhibition at the Paul Robeson Gallery at Rutgers University, Newark, NJ.

 Adebunmi is currently represented by Claire Oliver Gallery, Harlem, NY.